johnnyh209/Enabling-WinRM/README.md

 ## Enabling WinRM in Group Policy to Automatically Start

-1. Open `Group Policy Management` and navigate to the group of which the WinRM group policy has ben assigned to.
+1. Open `Group Policy Management` and navigate to the group of which the WinRM group policy has been assigned to.
 Right-click on your WinRM group policy and click `Edit`.
 ![Pc38VXDpEx](https://github.com/johnnyh209/Enabling-WinRM/assets/33064730/47aae4fa-0a59-409b-b720-abd04c56f780)

 2. Follow the following navigation path: `Computer Configuration > Preferences > Control Panel Settings`.